Spermacoce

 Spermacoce or false buttonweed is a genus of flowering plants in the family Rubiaceae.
 It comprises about 275 species found throughout the tropics and subtropics.
 Its highest diversity is found in the Americas, followed by Africa, Australia and Asia.
+It can be used for the treatment of eczema by rubbing the leaves on the affected part.

 Description

 The species are herbs or small shrubs with small- to medium-sized, four-lobed flowers arranged in capitate inflorescences.
 Some have a brightly coloured calyx and are eye-catching, particularly the Australian species.
 The corolla is variable in colour, often white, but also all shades of blue, pink and maroon.
 The fruit is usually a two-seeded capsule, sometimes a schizocarp or nut.

 Selected species

-Spermacoce is a highly diverse genus with about 275 species in many tropical and subtropical places around the globe.
+Spermacoce is a highly diverse genus with over 290 species in many tropical and subtropical places around the globe.
 North American species include: